 Winter Sowing

 Winter sowing is a simple way to start seeds outdoors using everyday containers as temporary shelters.
-Seeds rest through winter and sprout when conditions are right—guided by temperature, moisture, and seasonal change rather than schedules or equipment.
+Seeds rest through winter and sprout when conditions are right—guided by temperature, moisture, and seasonal change, without the need for schedules, indoor space, or equipment.
+Milk jugs, greens containers, bakery clamshells, and more become simple "mini greenhouses."

-This method works especially well for native plants and hardy flowers adapted to winter conditions.
+This method works especially well for native plants and cold hardy annuals adapted to winter conditions.
 It mirrors how many plants naturally germinate in the landscape.

-- January–February: Ideal for native perennials and hardy flowers.
+- January–February: Ideal for native perennials and other hardy plants.

-- March: Works well for many annuals and warm-season plants.
+- March: Works well for many annuals and warm-season growers.

-- Use a clear container (milk jug or bottle).
+- Use a clear container (milk jug, bottle).

 - Poke drainage holes in the bottom.

-- Cut almost in half, leaving the handle attached.
+- Cut the jug almost in half, leaving the handle attached.

 - Add 3–4 inches of potting mix.